zapdos352/CO2Zero/README.md

 - This aerogel have a CO2 absorption flux of 1.5 mmol/m2 s ¹ ;
 - Can be used at least 4 days;
 - Is more efficient than other membrane filters like PP;

+### Filter

-- You can create an X-membrane system to further increase the efficiency of the filter
+- You can create an "X" membrane system to further increase the efficiency of the filter, this method can further increase the efficiency of the membrane, thus enabling mass CO2 capture

 ### Notes